Roy-Murray/osticket-prereqs/README.md

 - Open up Remote Desktop Connection
 - Enter VM IP Address
 - Log into VM with username and password
+- Within the VM Download and unzip the osTicket-Installation-Files.zip onto your desktop
 -